 There were often media reports of dressing room unrest as Mancini laid into a succession of players.

 "I would like to give him a punch," he said of Samir Nasri at the end of March.
+"Because a player like him should play like today always.
+Always.
+Every game."

 He criticised captain Vincent Kompany for choosing to play for Belgium soon after recovering from a calf problem, while he told Micah Richards he could stay on the bench if he could not adapt to the tactics he was critical of.